-Make sure each doctor have an HTML page with their photo, specialties, and accreditation.
-A lot of doctors do not have their own websites and rely on third-party websites to contain their information.
-Most hospital websites have a table that helps visitors filter by specialty.
+Make sure each doctor has an HTML page with their photo, specialties, and accreditation.
+A lot of doctors do not have their own websites and rely on third-party websites to host their credentials.
+Additionally, most hospital websites have a table that helps visitors filter by specialty.

 Does your organization have a Knowledge Graph on Google?

-Additionally, search Wikipedia for your organization to discover if you have enough information, seeing as Google grabs information from Wikipedia to display on Knowledge Graphs.
+Search Wikipedia for your organization to see if you have enough information, since Google uses information from Wikipedia for their Knowledge Graphs.

-A variety of fields can appear on Knowledge Graphs for Hospitals but we tend to see these:
+A variety of fields can appear on Kcnowledge Graphs for Hospitals:

 - Social Profiles